sneedcat/gpt4tg/README.md

 - Removed plugins
 - Added tones
 - Added allowed ids
+- Keeps a track of chosen roles and tones per chat

 If you want to support the original creator, then go donate to `HexyeDEV`.